quorauk/ma.xprettyjohns.com/content/_index.md

 title: "Home"
 date: 2019-06-21T19:59:53+01:00
 ---
-Hi, I am a full stack developer who works at [Pirate Studios](https://pirate.com/en-de).
+Hi, I am a full stack developer who works at [Good Sixty](https://goodsixty.co.uk).
 I'm interested in SRE, Automation and Cloud native technologies.
 Here you will find the projects I am working on and any blog posts I may write.